english-blog/english-blog.github.io/_posts/2012-03-04-the-secret-letters-of-the-monk-who-sold-his-ferrari-robin-sharma-book-review.md

 ### Stand for Something Bigger than Yourself

 There are no extra people alive today.
 Every single one of us is here for a reason, a special purpose - a mission.
-Yes, build a beautiful life for yourself and those you love.Yes, be happy and have a lot of fun.
+Yes, build a beautiful life for yourself and those you love.
+Yes, be happy and have a lot of fun.
 And yes, become successful on your own terms than on those suggested to you by society.
 But, above all else - Be Significant.
 Make your life matter - be of use.
 And be of service to as many people as possible.
 This is how each of us can shift from the realm of the ordinary to the heights of the extraordinary.
 And walk among the best who have ever lived.

 I just wrote down the key messages from the book in Robin Sharma's words.
 I would suggest you read the book.
 This message will go into your subconscious mind directly.
 Jesus understood the importance of stories, so does Robin.
-Thank you, Robin, for this book and all the books that you are going to write in future.
+Thank you, Robin, for this book and all the books that you are going to write in the future.